bradleyboehmke/bradleyboehmke/papers.md

 ## In Progress
 <ul>
 <p>
-Boehmke, B.C. & Hazen, B.T.
-"Open source's role in providing flexible technology."
+Hazen, B.T. & Boehmke, B.C.
+"A visual-analytic approach for more efficient disaster relief operations."
 </p>
 <p>
 Joo, S.J., Boehmke, B.C., & Min, H. "Combining subjective and objective criteria for evaluating suppliers: A case of an aerospace company."